Hencovw/Project8/README.md

 # Getting-and-Cleaning-Data-Course-Project
 Getting and Cleaning Data Course Project

+The runAnalysis will contain the program used to creatre the tidy dataset Codebook will contail

 You should create one R script called run_analysis.R that does the following.

 Merges the training and the test sets to create one data set.